 At Biskra Airport, the summers are sweltering, the winters are long and cool, and it is dry and mostly clear year round.
 Over the course of the year, the temperature typically varies from 45°F to 104°F and is rarely below 39°F or above 112°F.

-Based on the beach/pool score, the best times of year to visit Biskra Airport for hot-weather activities are from early May to late June and from early September to mid October.
+Based on the beach/pool score, the best times of year to visit Biskra Airport for hot-weather activities are from late April to late June and from early September to mid October.

 Average High and Low Temperature